 A thesis is developed and undertaken under the supervision of a committee consisting of three or more faculty members.
 A majority, including the chair, must be LIS faculty.
-The UHM Office of Graduate Education maintains a list of faculty who are eligible to chair and serve on thesis committees.
+Graduate Division maintains a list of faculty who are eligible to chair and serve on thesis committees.

 How do I get faculty members to work with me?

 Faculty members participate on thesis committees at their discretion.
 Just like students, they have different interests, philosophies and time demands that may preclude them from working with you.
 The best thing you can do is to articulate your interest in considering a thesis as early as possible during your time in the LIS Program, and not later than two semesters before you plan to graduate.
 Your advisor can steer you toward courses that will demonstrate your ability to conduct research, and faculty members who may be receptive to working with you.

 What if I start a thesis and then want to switch to an e-portfolio instead?

 There is precedent for this, but you will have to discuss this with your committee chair and advisor first.
 You will not be refunded for any LIS 699 or 700 courses you have taken as part of your thesis work.